jdittrich/userNeedResearchBook/text/allURBook.md

-Contrary to a common misconception of user need research, our inquiry will not be (directly) about future ideas and design – we are will not ask »do you think that a [gadget] would help you?«.  yes, you *could* ask whether a particular thing would be a great to have in the future.
-But then you
+Contrary to a common misconception of user need research, our inquiry will not be (directly) about future ideas and design – we are will not ask »do you think that a \[gadget\] would help you?«.

-would have to ask again for the next idea you have.
+Yes, you *could* ask whether a particular thing would be a great to have in the future.
+But then you   would have to ask again for the next idea you have.
 Furthermore, it is very hard to reliably guess if something would be a great thing to have in the future.
 Instead of dealing with ideas directly we will find out about the how and why of our participant’s activities and thus set a reliable foundation for our designs.